jxnl/blog/docs/services.md

 # Applied AI Consulting Services

-You can hire me by sending a _brief_ [email](mailto:jason+hire@jxnl.co) about what your team is looking for.
+You can hire me by sending an [email](mailto:jason+hire@jxnl.co) about what your team is looking for.

+---

+I'm not your typical consultant.
+For better or for worse, I've been in the trenches more than I'd like, and my goal is to help you minimize regret by sharing my lessons with you and giving you a clear vision on what to invest in and what to build.

-Many companies are now adopting AI.
-Succeed with someone who's already paved the way: spearheaded applying new algorithms at Stitchfix, increasing revenue by $50M, managed a $400,000 data curation budget, and developed high-capacity recommendation frameworks.
+I've spearheaded work in applying new AI algorithms at Stitchfix from 2018-2023, increasing revenue by $50M, managed a $400,000 data curation budget, and developed high-capacity recommendation frameworks which improved personalization and observability of our overall infrastructure.

+__I've been using multimodal embeddings for search and personalization since 2016...__

-??? note "See more background"
+??? note "More Background"

-    - Spearheaded the integration of cutting-edge models like VAE-GAN, Resnets, YOLO, GPT3 into business solutions, boosting retrieval and recommendation systems.
-This effort led to an annual revenue increase of $50M.

-    - Oversaw data collection and curation, training data labelers across skill levels and building proprietary datasets for multimodal understanding, covering outfit models, search, recommendations, AI labeling, and ad creation, with a $400,000 budget.
+    - Boosted annual revenue by $50M through leading the feasibility research and integration of state-of-the-art models at the time, such as VAE-GAN, ResNets, YOLO, and GPT-3 into our systems.
+LLMs are no different.

+    - Managed a $400,000 budget for data collection and curation, training labelers, and developing datasets for various AI applications.
+If current models are the same as in the past, then data is the only thing that can change the game.

-    - Engineered a recommendation [framework](./writing/posts/recsys-frameworks.md) and observability tools capable of processing over 350 million daily requests.
+    - In three years, I led the development of a comprehensive recommendation [framework](./writing/posts/recsys-frameworks.md) and observability tools, processing over 350 million daily requests.
+I have expertise in designing key metrics and dashboards to keep your models performant and drift-free.

-    - Created a framework for technology partner due diligence, focusing on incremental performance and data access improvements, guiding the adoption of impactful technologies.

-    Throughout my career in the tech industry, I've had the privilege of working with both established organizations such as [Stitchfix](https://www.stitchfix.com/), [Meta](https://about.fb.com/), and [NYU](https://www.nyu.edu/), as well startups including [Rewind AI](https://rewind.ai/), [Naro](https://narohq.com/), [Trunk Tools](https://trunktools.com/), [New Computer](https://newcomputer.io/), [Modal Labs](https://modal.com/), and [Weights & Biases](https://wandb.ai/).
+    Throughout my career in the tech industry, I've had the privilege of working with both established organizations such as [Stitchfix](https://www.stitchfix.com/), [Meta](https://about.fb.com/), and [NYU](https://www.nyu.edu/), as well as startups including [Rewind AI](https://rewind.ai/), [Naro](https://narohq.com/), [Trunk Tools](https://trunktools.com/), [New Computer](https://newcomputer.io/), [Modal Labs](https://modal.com/), and [Weights & Biases](https://wandb.ai/).

     In these collaborations, I've tackled diverse areas including personalization, search, data generation and management, sales, marketing, infrastructure, finance, and agent-based modeling.